aghArdeshir/aghardeshir.github.io/blog/merge-request-mastery.md

 // right now some of them have 1 underline and some have 2

 // TODO: Make sure the titles are correct, and their links also sound correct, and wherever linking to some parts of the app, the links are also correct.
 // TODO: we have 3 different sections that contain the same titles again and again: the first TLDR, that one-lie/one-paragraph description of each point, and then the deep dive.
-Make sure they are share the same title and the same link and the same .
+Make sure they are share the same title and the same link and the same.